jhvanderschee/jekyllcodex/_without-plugin/rss-feed.md

 ---
-title: Atom feed
+title: Atom/RSS feed
 ---

 ### Introduction

-The name Atom applies to a pair of related Web standards.
 The Atom Syndication Format is an XML language used for web feeds.
-On the World Wide Web, a web feed (or news feed) is a data format used for providing users with frequently updated content.
+A web feed (also called 'news feed' or 'RSS feed') is a data format used for providing users with frequently updated content.
 Content distributors syndicate a web feed, thereby allowing users to subscribe a channel to it.
-Making a collection of web feeds accessible in one spot is known as aggregation, which is performed by a news aggregator.
-A web feed is also sometimes referred to as a syndicated feed.
 A typical scenario of web-feed use might involve the following: a content provider publishes a feed link on its site which end users can register with an aggregator program (also called a feed reader or a news reader) running on their own machines.

 ### How it works

 The atom feed, in the 'feed.xml' file uses Liquid to build the XML.
-The file contains the following code:
+The file contains the following code.

+[expand]

 ```
 {% raw %}---